It’s something we business owners are constantly sold: networking is essential for gathering leads. But is networking really worth it for everyone?

 Using Networking For Authority Building

-I did touch on this earlier in the article: business networking can be useful in your wider marketing strategy not as direct lead generation but as authority building, by being present and visible where your avatar is congregating.
+I did touch on this earlier in the article: business networking can be useful in your wider marketing strategy not as a direct lead generation but as authority building, by being present and visible where your avatar is congregating.

 This, however, is a very ‘fuzzy’ result that is hard to measure.
 However, it may not be one to overlook, especially if you are reaching a point where you are becoming a leader in your field.
 Networking with the other movers and shakers in your industry can potentially be a good way to build credibility and garner thought leadership – most especially if you have the opportunity to present or do some training at the networking event.